artze/movie-titles/README.md

 ### Notes
 * Use factory to create model instances to check for input parameter integrity and throw errors when needed
+* Models of data classes are created only when practically necessary.